 - Respect the students' rights to confidentiality and fair treatment.
 Do not discuss their disability in front of other students, nor take any action that could single them out or embarrass them.

-- Most students with learning disabilities dislike reading out loud in class.
+- Many students with learning disabilities dislike reading out loud in class.
 If this is a standard practice, let the student know ahead of time what you will be asking them to read, giving them a chance to practice.

-- If a students are afraid of being called on in class, they will miss much of what is being said.
+- If students are afraid of being called on in class, they will miss much of what is being said.
 In private, arrange to use a cue such as standing directly in front of students right before you are about to call on them.
 This will allow them to relax the rest of the time and pay attention.

 - Only call on students when you are relatively sure they know the answer.
 This gives them the chance to experience success and be a part of the class.